Recognition

 3M foam tape

-Check out our wonderful guest designer for July, Donna Mikasa.
-Please welcome her and check out her fabulous work over at 3Umbrellas
+Check out our fabulous guest designer for November, Leslie Miller.
+Please welcome her and check out her fabulous work over at Running with Scissors

 Also check out the design team.
 These ladies work hard to inspire you each week.
 Drop by their blogs and leave them a little love.